Prototypes of the Google AR glasses take to the streets

 Google's AR glasses had been announced for the first time only a few months ago.
 They were still in the design phase but we knew they would allow us to translate and transcribe dialogues between people using augmented reality.

 On Tuesday 19 July, the American group finally announced that the project called Iris will be tested on the streets of the United States.
 Google wants to identify the progress and problems that users will encounter in their daily lives.
-"And as we develop experiences such as AR navigation, it will help us take into account factors such as weather and busy intersections - which can be difficult, sometimes impossible, to recreate entirely indoors." explains Juston Payne in a blog post.
+"And as we develop experiences such as AR navigation, it will help us take into account factors such as weather and busy intersections - which can be difficult, sometimes impossible, to recreate entirely indoors," explains Juston Payne in a blog post.

 Contact